rmluck/Fabflix/README.md

 - Dashboard
 - Stored procedure

-Design decisions:
+### Design Decisions
-1. all dupes are ignored, based on these conditions
+1. All dupes are ignored, based on these conditions
-2. actorsXML: actorId and name already in star table as an entry.
+2. actorsXML: actorId and name already in star table as an entry
-3. mainXML: moveId and corresponding movie name already in movie table as an entry.
+3. mainXML: moveId and corresponding movie name already in movie table as an entry
-4. castXML: if star id and movieId already match in stars_in_movie table.
+4. castXML: if star id and movieId already match in stars_in_movie table
 5. While parsing casts, if actor name not in star table a new star id will be created for the actor if the movie name can be matched to a movie id in movie table, then the star is inserted into star table, if movie id cannot be matched, entry is ignored
-6. While parsing main and actor, if id is taken but entry is not considered a dupe, a new id is created.
+6. While parsing main and actor, if id is taken but entry is not considered a dupe, a new id is created

-Performance Tuning:
+### Performance Tuning
 1. Bare Minimum Dupe checking
 2. INSERT IGNORE INTO,  to avoid dupe.
 3. Batch Insertion
 4. Data inserted into db in batches.
 5. Memory Caching
 6. Cache maps for quick lookups of the data.

 ## PROJECT 2

 https://www.youtube.com/watch?v=_sUNhE-zZCw

-Team Contributions:
+### Team Contributions

 Gregory:
 - Login page, redirecting to login page